uyfresh/BEWD_DC_JAN2015/class13/INSTRUCTOR/intro_to_apis.md

 }
 ```

-* **XML** stands for "EXtensible Markup Language", and is the granddaddy of serialized data formats (itself based on HTML).
+* **XML** stands for "eXtensible Markup Language", and is the granddaddy of serialized data formats (itself based on HTML).
 XML is fat, ugly, and cumbersome to parse.
 However, it remains a major format due to its legacy usage across the web.
 You'll probably always favor using a JSON API, if available.

 ```
 <users>